Floating airport: Early history

+In 1943, a Floating Pontoon Flight Deck, 272 feet wide and 1,810 feet long was constructed by the Seabees at Allen Harbor using a total of 10,291 pontoons.
+It was towed to a cove in Narragansett Bay, where 140 takeoffs, landings and refuellings were successful in both smooth and rough waters.
+The pontoon airfield was noted to have advantages over aircraft carriers in lack of requirement for arresting gear for landings, and these could be executed at shorter time intervals.
+Tests showed that damage from four 100-pound bombs exploding on the floating deck did not interfere with flight operations and could be easily repaired.

 Description

 In theory, issues and problems of land-based airports could be minimized by locating airports several miles off the coast.
 Takeoffs and landings would be over water, not over populated areas, thereby eliminating noise pollution and reducing risks of aircraft crashes to the land-locked population.

 Since little of the ocean's surface is currently being used for human activity, growth and alterations in configuration would be relatively easy to achieve with minimal impact to the environment or to local residents who would utilize the airport.
 Water taxis or other high speed surface vessels would be a part of an offshore mass transit system that could connect the floating airport to coastal communities and minimize traffic issues.

 A floating structure, such as a floating airport, is theorized to have less impact on the environment than the land-based alternative.
 It would not require much, if any, dredging or moving of mountains or clearing of green space and the floating structure provides a reef-like environment conducive to marine life.
 In theory, wave energy could be harnessed, using the structure to convert waves into energy to help sustain the energy needs of the airport.